holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Rollback risk

-Low.
-The only kept code mutation is optional gradient centralization behind `--gradient_centralization`; default behavior remains unchanged and validation/smoke have passed with the flag present.
+Low to medium.
+The kept code mutations are optional gradient centralization behind `--gradient_centralization` and optional FedNova aggregation behind `--aggregator fednova`; default behavior remains unchanged and validation/smoke have passed.
 The unsuccessful optional SAM code path has been reverted.

 ## Next mutation

-Implement optional FedNova-style normalized DIFF aggregation behind `--aggregator fednova`, then test current FedAvgM server settings and a pure normalized-averaging control under the current epoch-5 GC client stack.
+Narrow FedNova server LR around the new best: test `server_lr=1.75` and `2.0` with `--aggregator fednova`, `server_momentum=0.35`, `aggregation_epochs=5`, `weight_decay=3.5e-4`, and gradient centralization.